SeanA208/VirtualVenues/README.md

 TODO:
 -----
-0. Add modal to scoreboard.html to shop the game over message 1.Handle the modal in scoreboard_setup.html.
+0. Add modal to scoreboard.html to shop the game over message
+  1. Handle the modal in scoreboard_setup.html.
-  2.Show the winning team
+  2. Show the winning team.
 1. End of level display correct answers (mobile and scoreboard)
 2. ~~Put level on scoreboard~~
 3. ~~Clean up mobile UI on smaller screens~~ **need to check iPhone 4**